-The Environmental Coordination Committee (Table A-1) met six times during the 2017 reporting period.
+The Environmental Coordination Committee (Table A-1) met five times during the 2018 reporting period, with one of the meetings held by conference call.
 The meetings were facilitated by PacifiCorp's environmental coordinator, Mark Stenberg.
-ECC members conducted field reviews of potential conservation properties three times during 2017 and also took part in a float tour of Gentile reach of the Bear River.
-In between regular meetings, the ECC made six consensus decisions via email.
+ECC members also conducted a field review of conservation properties during June 2018.
+In addition, the ECC made 11 consensus decisions via email.
 A summary of the ECC's activities is provided in Section 2.0.
-ECC meetings are expected to continue approximately every other month in 2018, or more frequently as determined by the ECC and PacifiCorp's environmental coordinator.
+ECC meetings are expected to continue approximately every other month in 2019, or more frequently as determined by the ECC and PacifiCorp's environmental coordinator.